Oklahoma City: Public transit

 Construction of the Oklahoma City Streetcar system in Downtown OKC began in early 2017, and the system opened for service in December 2018.
 Also known as the Maps 3 Streetcar, it connects the areas of Bricktown, Midtown and Downtown.
-The 6.9 mi system serves the greater Downtown area using modern, low-floor streetcars.
-The initial system consists of two lines that connecting Oklahoma City's Central Business District with the entertainment district, Bricktown, and the Midtown District.
-Expansion to other districts surrounding downtown as well as more routes in the CBD is already underway.
+The 6.9 mi system serves the greater Downtown area using modern low-floor streetcars.
+The initial system consists of two lines connecting Oklahoma City's Central Business District with the entertainment district, Bricktown, and the Midtown District.
+Expansion to other districts surrounding downtown and more routes in the CBD is already underway.

 Walkability

 A 2013 study by Walk Score ranked Oklahoma City the 43rd most walkable out of the 50 largest U.S. cities.
 Oklahoma City has 18 neighborhoods with a Walk Score above 60, mainly close to the downtown core.